ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ## The Initial Problem: Ensuring Correctness

-Imagine building a simple customer feedback system using a rating from one to ten stars.
+Imagine building a customer feedback system using a rating from one to ten stars.
 Traditionally, Python programmers use an integer type, checking its validity whenever it's used:

 ```python